-Into its 41st edition, Singapore International Festival of Arts 2018 presents diverse and distinctive works from Singapore and around the world that ignites the imagination, inspires myriad audiences, and provokes reflection and dialogue.
+Into its 41st year, Singapore International Festival of Arts 2018 presents diverse and distinctive works from Singapore and around the world that ignites the imagination, inspires myriad audiences, and provokes reflection and dialogue.
 Get ready for a plethora of theatre, music, dance, literary and visual arts at the pinnacle arts festival that will happen over three weekends from 26 April to 12 May, and across over ten performance spaces, including the Festival House, located at The Arts House.

 I grew up looking forward to the Singapore Arts Festival every year.
 Watching shows across different genres from around the world played a big part in shaping my artistic sensibilities.
 Shows such as Ninagawa’s Macbeth (1992), for example, entirely changed my perception of how Shakespeare could be performed.
 In 1996, I acted in Singapore Repertory Theatre’s, Sing To The Dawn; it was the first time a Singaporean musical opened the Singapore Arts Festival.
 Given this history, I was delighted and honoured to be asked to helm the Singapore International Festival of Arts for the next three years.

 What is SIFA’s role?
 Where does it fit in the cultural landscape, both at home and internationally?
 Who does it serve?
 Where would I like it to be in three years?
 As I was thinking of how to shape the festival, what I did know was that I wanted to programme a festival that would inspire young people in the same way that I was impacted 25 years ago.